Amaya-sam2000/Floys-Alogo/README.md

 # Floys-Alogo
-Floyd’s algorithm to use recursion
+Floyd algorithm to use recursion

 import sys

 NO_PATH = sys.maxsize
 graph = [
     [0, 7, NO_PATH, 8],
     [NO_PATH, 0, 5, NO_PATH],